|Price||$10.42/mo; 200 GB|

 - Likewise, they may acquire additional information about you if you download shared content.

-- More concerning, Tresorit generates usage logs and analytics that contain details such as: IP address, browser type, operating system, identification number of your devices, access time, Tresorit client version, and error logs.
+- Tresorit generates usage logs and analytics that contain details such as: IP address, browser type, operating system, identification number of your devices, access time, Tresorit client version, and error logs.
+However, these logs are only stored locally on your device for troubleshooting purposes and Tresorit cannot access them.
+These logs are not sent to Tresorit.

 - You have the ability to opt out of some of this data collection by editing settings within the product.